-Contractors and subcontractors must ensure that all information collected, assembled or maintained by the applicant relative to a project will be available to the public during normal business hours in compliance with Texas Government Code, Chapter 552, Vernon’s 1994, unless expressly prohibited by law.
+Grantees and subgrantees (subrecipients) must ensure that all information collected, assembled or maintained by the applicant relative to a project will be available to the public during normal business hours in compliance with Texas Government Code, Chapter 552, Vernon’s 1994, unless expressly prohibited by law.

-[See OMB Circular A-110 §__.48(d), 29 CFR §97.36(i)(10), 45 CFR §92.36(i)(10), 7 CFR §3015.183(c), Texas Government Code, Chapter 552, UGMS Part III Subpart B §__.14(a)(2) and UGMS Part III Subpart C §__.36(i)(10).]
+Record Retention

-Record Retention—requires compliance with applicable record retention requirements.
+Requires compliance with applicable record retention requirements.
 See Appendix K to this manual for more information on record retention.
 This provision must be included in all contracts.

-[See 29 CFR §97.36(i)(11), 45 CFR §92.36(i)(11), 7 CFR §3015.183(b) and UGMS Part III Subpart C §__.36(i)(11).]
+Provision Against Assignment

-Provision against Assignment—the Agency requires a provision against assignment to ensure that the subcontractor will not assign its interest in the contract to another party without prior written approval from the Contractor.
-Prior to granting written approval, the Contractor is responsible for performing an analysis to evaluate the subcontractor’s ability to perform successfully under the terms and conditions of the contract.
-Approval for assignment shall not be given if the Contractor determines that the subcontractor is unable to perform successfully under the terms and conditions of the contract.
+The Agency requires a provision against assignment to ensure that the contractor will not assign its interest in the contract to another party without prior written approval from the Grantee.
+Prior to granting written approval, the Grantee is responsible for performing an analysis to evaluate the contractor’s ability to perform successfully under the terms and conditions of the contract.
+Approval for assignment shall not be given if the Grantee determines that the contractor is unable to perform successfully under the terms and conditions of the contract.

+Program Income

-Program Income—the Agency requires a provision requiring that program income earned from publicly funded programs will be reported and used in accordance with the contract, and federal and state laws and regulations.
+The Agency requires a provision requiring that program income earned from publicly funded programs will be reported and used in accordance with the contract, and federal and state laws and regulations.

+Disputes/Claims

-Disputes/Claims—the Agency requires a provision that describes how disputes and/or claims between the Contractor and the subcontractor may be resolved.
+The Agency requires a provision that describes how disputes and/or claims between the Grantee and the contractor may be resolved.
 Applicable state and local requirements should also be included in this element (see also Chapter 21 to this manual).

+Duplicate Funding

-Duplicate Funding—the Agency requires this provision which requires the subcontractor to allocate costs among benefited funding sources, and prohibits the subcontractor from charging the contract for costs that are charged to other funding sources.
-The subcontractor should inform the Contractor if it receives funds that affect the cost or performance of work.
-The Contractor may want to insert a clause that would give them the right to renegotiate the contract relative to changed costs.
+The Agency requires this provision which requires the contractor to allocate costs among benefited funding sources, and prohibits the contractor from charging the contract for costs that are charged to other funding sources.
+The contractor should inform the Grantee if it receives funds that affect the cost or performance of work.
+The Grantee may want to insert a clause that would give them the right to renegotiate the contract relative to changed costs.

+Subcontracting

-Subcontracting—the Agency requires this provision to define the circumstances, if any, under which the subcontractor may subcontract program activities, services, or responsibilities.
-If subcontracting is permitted, the clause should, at a minimum, require prior written approval from the Contractor.
+The Agency requires this provision to define the circumstances, if any, under which the contractor may subcontract program activities, services, or responsibilities.
+If subcontracting is permitted, the clause should, at a minimum, require prior written approval from the Grantee.

+Conflict of Interest

-Conflict of Interest—the Agency requires a provision that no employee, officer or agency of the subcontractor shall participate in the award, or administration of a contract supported by public funds if a conflict of interest or apparent conflict of interest would be involved.
-The statement should also require the subcontractor to notify the Contractor when any potential or actual conflict of interest situation exists.
+The Agency requires a provision that no employee, officer or agency of the contractor shall participate in the award, or administration of a contract supported by public funds if a conflict of interest or apparent conflict of interest would be involved.
+The statement should also require the contractor to notify the Grantee when any potential or actual conflict of interest situation exists.
 Refer to D. Standards of Conduct and Conflicts of Interest in the FMGC Supplement on Procurement, in Appendix D to this Manual, for more information about conflicts of interest.

-[See UGMS Part III Subparts B §__.14(a)(1).]
+Reporting

-Reporting—details the appropriate reporting requirements, such as proper format and due dates.
+Details the appropriate reporting requirements, such as proper format and due dates.

-[See 29 CFR §97.36(i)(7), 45 CFR §92.36(i)(7), 7 CFR §3015.61(a) and UGMS Part III Subpart C §__.36(i)(7).]